 The words "liquor" and "liqueur" are so similar that it is easy to confuse the two.
-Although both are distilled spirits that contain alcohol and are crucial ingredients when mixing cocktails, the terms are not interchangeable.
+Although both are distilled spirits that contain alcohol and are crucial ingredients when mixing cocktails, the liquids are not the same and the terms are not interchangeable.

 Generally speaking, liquor is not sweet, while liqueurs are.
-Liqueurs are used as flavoring agents in mixed drinks, and many are enjoyed on their own.
 However, many liquors are available in flavored forms, which just adds to the confusion.
+Liquors are the basis of a drink while liqueurs are mainly used as flavoring agents in mixed drinks (but many can also be enjoyed on their own).

 Although sugar is generally used in the fermentation process, the resulting liquor does not taste sugary sweet.
 And even though liquors are available today in flavored forms, such as citrus and cinnamon, they are not sweet to the palate.
 The flavor is usually added after distilling through a steeping process, much like how vinegar and oils are infused.

-The exception to these flavored liquors comes up with whiskey.
-The regulations that cover the various styles of whiskey often state that when any additive—flavoring or sweetener—is added to a whiskey, it must be classified as a liqueur.
-You will often see "whiskey liqueur" in fine print on cherry bourbons, apple whiskies, and the like.
-Some of these—as well as some flavored brandies—do actually have sugar added as well.
+The exception to this rule regarding flavored liquors is whiskey.
+The regulations that cover the various styles of whiskey often state that when any additive—flavoring or sweetener—is added to a whiskey, the whiskey must be classified as a liqueur.
+You will often see "whiskey liqueur" in fine print on cherry bourbons, apple whiskeys, and the like.
+Some of these—as well as some flavored brandies—actually have sugar added as well.

 Technically, liqueurs are liquor because they are distilled spirits.
-The difference is that, in general, liqueurs are sweetened spirits with various flavors, oils, and extracts added.
-Rum, whiskey, brandy, and other liquors can serve as a base spirit for liqueurs.
+The general difference is that liqueurs are sweetened spirits with various flavors, oils, and extracts added; rum, whiskey, brandy, and other liquors can serve as a base spirit for liqueurs.

 In the past, liqueurs were referred to as cordials, and many have a history that stretches back centuries because they were often used medicinally.
 For example, popular herbal liqueurs—including Benedictine and Chartreuse—were originally created as remedies for various ailments, often by monks who specialized in alchemy.